SomMeri/grunt-zip-to-crx/README.md

 Destination property is optional.
 If the `dest` does not specify filename, e.g. is empty or contains a directory, plugin guesses output filename from input file name.

 ### Usage Examples
 First three examples show three different ways how to configure zip_to_crx task.
-The last example shows whole Grunt.js file, including [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) part.
+Last example shows whole Grunt.js file, including [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) part.

 #### Crx From All Zip Files
 Find all .zip files in `tmp/` directory, sign them and place results into the `distribution` directory: